chat-sdk/chat-sdk-ios/README.md

 People always ask about how much Chat SDK costs to run.
 And will it scale to millions of users?
 So I wrote an article talking about [just that](https://hackmd.io/@dyR2Vn0UTFaO8tZjyiJyHw/r1LJ26d0L).

+## Looking for Freelance Developers

+If you're a freelance developer looking for work, join our Discord server.
+We often have customers

 ## Community

 + **Discord:** If you need support, join our [Server](https://discord.gg/abT5BM4)